-- A. The election shall be by secret ballot and shall be held following the Political Rally. - B. Position on the ballot is determined by a drawing. - C. Only advisors may pick up balloting materials. - D. Elections are decided by a majority vote (50% + 1 of the popular votes to make a winner).
-In the event no school receives 50% + 1 of the votes, the two schools receiving the highest number of votes enter a runoff election. - E. Run-off Election Guidelines - 1.
-If a run-off is required, candidate schools involved in the run-off will be notified. - 2.
-In the case of a run-off, the same procedures as used for the original elections will be utilized. - 3.
-All schools involved in a run-off election may campaign after the second day verbally and through social media only once informed of the run-off campaign.
-T-shirts and costumes may be worn at Six Flags.
-Run-off campaigning may occur on Day Three during run-off balloting.
-Campaigning may NOT occur inside the convention center or within ten (10) feet of the convention center doors. - F. In the event of a tie vote in a run-off election, the school with the greatest number of votes in the general election on Day Two will win the election.
+- A. The election shall be by secret ballot and shall be held following the Political Rally. - B. Position on the ballot is determined by a drawing. - C. Only advisors may pick up balloting materials. - D. Elections will be determined in the manner as outlined in the TASC Constitution. - E. Run-off Election Guidelines - 1.
+If a run-off is required, candidate schools involved in the run-off will be notified by the Vice President School. - 2.
+A run-off will be announced as soon as possible pending the appeals process after the post-campaign meeting on Day Two. - 3.
+In the case of a run-off, the same procedures as used for the original elections will be utilized. - 4.
+All schools involved in a run-off election may campaign verbally and digitally only once informed of the run-off campaign. - 5.
+T-shirts and costumes may be worn at any time on Day One and Day Two by any candidate school regardless if they are in a run-off or not.
+T-shirts and costumes may not be worn on Day Three. - 6.
+Day Three campaigning is only allowed digitally and on social media.
+Candidate schools should not campaign in person in any way. - F. In the event of a tie vote in a run-off election, the school with the greatest number of votes in the general election on Day Two will win the election.
 In the event that two schools have a tie vote in both the general election and in the run-off election, the current TASC board members on site will convene during the Annual Conference to select a school to fill the office. - G. In the event a school running unopposed for an office is disqualified, the current TASC board members on site will convene during the Annual Conference to select a replacement from the remaining qualified candidate schools. - H. Election results will be announced at the Final General Session.
 The student representatives from the newly elected officer schools will report to the stage when announced for a formal induction/oath of office before the close of the general session.